Open access land and the coastal margin: how to restrict public access

 - 4 months for applications to restrict public access for more than 6 months

-The relevant authority must consult with the local access forum and other interested parties for applications involving a potential restriction of more than 6 months.
+The relevant authority must consult with the local access forum and other interested parties such as the National Farmers Union and Ramblers if an application leads it to consider imposing a restriction of more than 6 months.
 Once the relevant authority has reached a decision they will provide you with details in writing.